From Shapley Values to Generalized Additive Models and back: INTRODUCTION

 Local post-hoc explanation algorithms and inherently interpretable models are two of the most prominent approaches in explainable machine learning \citep{Molnar20,holzinger2022xxai}.
-Despite a number of arguments about their relative benefits, the differences and similarities between the two remain largely unresolved \citep{Rudin19}.
-In particular, most post-hoc explanations can be computed for any state-of-the art model \citep{RibeiroEtal16,lundberg2017unified}.
-In contrast, inherently interpretable models might or might not achieve competitive accuracy on a given task \citep{rudin2022interpretable}.
-But does the performance of post-hoc explanations depend on whether the model is simple?
+Despite a number of arguments about their relative benefits, the differences and similarities between these two approaches remain largely unresolved \citet{Rudin19}.
+In the current literature, post-hoc explanations and inherently interpretable models are often framed as different concepts, with research papers, book chapters, and tutorials divided along these lines \citep{lundberg2020local,Molnar20,neurips2022tutorial}.
+We take a different perspective and highlight the similarities between post-hoc explanations and interpretable models.
+We do so for the particular case of Shapley Values, a prominent feature attribution method, and GAMs, a popular class of interpretable models.

-In this work, we explore this question in the context of Shapley Values \citep{lundberg2017unified}, a prominent post-hoc explanation technique, and Glassbox-GAMs \citep{lou2012intelligible,agarwal2021neural}, a popular class of interpretable models.
-We show that Shapley Values are perfectly faithful to Glassbox-GAMs (defined as functions with additive variable interactions), in these sense that they recover the individual non-linear component functions of the GAM.
-For any other class of models, Shapley Values necessarily compress information about variable interactions.

-More generally, we introduce $n$-Shapley Values, a natural extension of Shapley Values and Shapley Interaction Values \citep{lundberg2020local} that explain individual predictions with interaction terms up to order $n$.
-The idea behind this extension is to demonstrate that as explanations become more complex and expressive, they are also able to faithfully explain more complex models.
-And indeed: $n$-Shapley recover generalized additive models with variable interactions up to order $n$ in the same way that Shapley Values recover Glassbox-GAMs.
-This result demonstrates that feature attributions can, at least in the context of Shapley Values, be seamlessly extended to more complex notions of explanations.
-In high dimensions, $n$-Shapley Values face computational limitations, but we suggest that they might be useful to debug and assess Shapley Values on low-dimensional problems.
-For this we release an accompanying python package.